genpguides/genp-reddit-backup/patchmethods.md

 &gt; Don't really know specifically how its patched.

-&gt; There has been very few hacking related complaints towards the **Collection version** *(accounts like google, instagram or facebook)*, but it's never clear since usually people download from other random sources, got it from youtube, use bunch of other crap, and so on.
+&gt; There has been some hacking related complaints towards the **Collection version specifically** *(accounts like google, instagram or facebook)*, but it's never clear since usually people download from other random sources, got it from youtube, use bunch of other crap, and so on.

 &gt; At the same time, **there are those who use / used individual version or even the collection, and have never had any of those related issues at all.**